- About the Person-Specific Select Menus Report

 -

 Disliked Items - if an item is marked as a dislike in a resident's personal menu, then by default the disliked item does not show up on their ticket.
 However, if you want the disliked item to appear on their ticket, then select the Disliked Items option.
+Note that a disliked item that appears on a person-specific select menu is not indicated as a dislike.

 -